 Mining companies can generate orthorectified mosaics of all sizes so they can create and put into action their plans for controlling any pollution.
 Along with this, they can also use these to differentiate between man-made and natural features.
 Photogrammetry can now provide digital models showing elevation, surface, and terrain in a way that competes with LiDAR technology.

-Ashley Lipman is an award-winning writer who discovered her passion in providing creative solutions for building brands online.
+Ashley Lipman is an award-winning writer at Studyclerk who discovered her passion in providing creative solutions for building brands online.
 Since her first high school award in Creative Writing, she continues to deliver awesome content through various niches.